Frequently Asked Questions

 Included in the team’s registration fee:

-- Invitation to the training day covering navigation and event specific disciplines.
+- Invitation to the Information Evening, which will include navigation training for you and your team covering navigation tips for the event specific disciplines.

 - A Starlight liaison person to help and support your fundraising activities.